2 Point Pattern data

 • sfg: a single geometry (without coordinate reference system)

-• sfc: a set of sfg geometries, with a coordinate reference system
+• sfc: a set of sfg geometries, with a coordinate reference system and bounding box

 • sf: a data.frame or tibble with at least one geometry (sfc) column